pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 date across workers, and how to use RRef to reference remote objects.
 It is true that you could build the entire structure directly on top of ``ProcessGroup`` ``send`` and ``recv`` APIs or use other communication/RPC libraries.
-However, by using `torch.dstributed.rpc`, you can get the native support plus continuously optimized performance under the hood.
+However, by using `torch.distributed.rpc`, you can get the native support plus continuously optimized performance under the hood.

 Next, we will show how to combine RPC and RRef with distributed autograd and